-Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (1) Scott Tannas President, Chief Executive Officer, Secretary and Director High River, Alberta, Canada Senator of Canada since 2014 President and CEO of Western since October 2015 Founder and Chief Executive Officer of Western Financial Group from 1996 to 2014 October 28, 2015 1,246,000 (4) 4.08% James F. Dinning (2)(3) Chairman and Director Calgary, Alberta, Canada President of Elbow Holdings Inc. since January 2005 Director and Chairman of Russel Metals since 2003 and 2014, respectively Chairman of Zag Bank since 2011 Chairman of the board of Western Financial Group Inc. from 2002 to 2017 October 28, 2015 607,000 1.99% Willard Yuill (2)(3) Director Medicine Hat, Alberta, Canada - Chief Executive Officer of The Monarch Corporation since 1993 October 28, 2015 608,000 1.99%

-Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (1) Robert Espey (2)(3) Director Calgary, Alberta, Canada - President and Chief Executive Officer of Parkland Fuel Corporation since 2011 October 28, 2015 530,000 1.74% Dr. Kabir Jivraj (2)(3) Director Calgary, Alberta, Canada Managing Director at AgeCare Ltd. since 2008 Clinical Professor at the University of Calgary, Faculty of Medicine since 2001 April 6, 2016 692,000 (5) 2.27% Jennie Moushos (2)(3) Director Burnaby, British Columbia, Canada Executive Vice President of Finance and Business Development of Ocean Wise since 2020 Senior Vice President of Intact Insurance Corporation from 1995 to 2018 Director at Insurance Corporation of British Columbia since October 2018 June 28, 2018 64,000 0.21%
+Name, Place of Residence and Position(s) with the Corporation Principal Occupation Director Since Number of Common Shares Beneficially Owned, or Controlled or Directed, Directly or Indirectly (1) Scott Tannas President, Chief Executive Officer, Secretary and Director High River, Alberta, Canada Senator of Canada since 2014 President and CEO of Western since October 2015 Founder and Chief Executive Officer of Western Financial Group from 1996 to 2014 October 28, 2015 1,380,500 (4) 4.54% James F. Dinning (2)(3) Chairman and Director Calgary, Alberta, Canada President of Elbow Holdings Inc. since January 2005 Director and Chair of Russel Metals since 2003 and 2014, respectively Advisory Board Chair of OTPP - owned Heritage Royalty since 2016 Chair of Zag Bank from 2011 to 2021 Chair of the board of Western Financial Group Inc. from 2002 to 2017 October 28, 2015 607,000 2.00% Willard Yuill (2)(3) Director Medicine Hat, Alberta, Canada - Chief Executive Officer of The Monarch Corporation since 1993 October 28, 2015 608,000 2.00% Dr. Kabir Jivraj (2)(3) Director Calgary, Alberta, Canada Managing Director at AgeCare Ltd. since 2008 Clinical Professor at the University of Calgary, Faculty of Medicine since 2001 April 6, 2016 692,000 (5) 2.28% Jennie Moushos (2)(3) Director Burnaby, British Columbia, Canada Executive Vice President of Finance and Business Development of Ocean Wise since 2020 Senior Vice President of Intact Insurance Corporation from 1995 to 2018 Director at Insurance Corporation of British Columbia since October 2018 June 28, 2018 64,000 0.21%

-(1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees.

-(2) Member of the audit committee, of which Jennie Moushos is the Chair.

-(3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair.

-(4) 1,199,500 of these Common Shares are held indirectly by Mr. Tannas.

-(5) 346,500 of these Common Shares are held indirectly by Dr. Jivraj.
+- (1) The information as to the number of Common Shares beneficially owned, or controlled or directed, directly or indirectly, by the nominees, not being within the knowledge of the Corporation, has been provided to the Corporation by the nominees. - (2) Member of the audit committee, of which Jennie Moushos is the Chair. - (3) Member of the compensation and corporate governance committee, of which Dr. Jivraj Kabir is the Chair. - (4) 1,199,500 of these Common Shares are held indirectly by Mr. Tannas. - (5) 346,500 of these Common Shares are held indirectly by Dr. Jivraj.
 345,500 of these Common Shares are owned by Dr. Jivraj's spouse, however, Dr. Jivraj has control or direction over them.

+Unless otherwise directed, the management designees, if named as proxy, intend to vote the Common Shares represented by any such proxy FOR the election of each of the nominees specified above as directors of the Corporation.